 Hiking and off-road cycling trails are coming to the North Tualatin Mountains after the Metro Council on April 21 unanimously approved a master plan to provide formal public access.

 Metro’s four sites in the North Tualatin Mountains total 1,300 acres and sit northwest of Forest Park.
 The plan calls for more than seven miles of shared trails at the Burlington Creek Forest site, and about two miles of shared trails at the McCarthy Creek Forest site.
 Improvements at each trailhead include parking for about 15 cars.
 Equestrian riders would continue to have local access to former logging roads at both sites.

-Improvements at Burlington would be made first, with an opening as early as late 2017 or early 2018.
-Improvements at McCarthy made later as money becomes available.
+Improvements at Burlington would be made first, with improvements at McCarthy part of a later phase.

 There are no planned visitor improvements at Ennis Creek Forest and North Abbey Creek Forest natural areas, except for a provision for the future Pacific Greenway Trail through Ennis.
 The plan preserves about three-quarters of the 1,300 total acres as habitat.

 “To me, we’ve really come to a fantastic place,” said Metro Councilor Sam Chase, whose district includes the North Tualatin Mountains.
 “Rather than everybody having to have their own big backyard, we have a shared big backyard.
 By creating access, we’re also creating environmental stewards for the future.”